Surrender appointment wait times are longer than usual

-Animal Humane Society helps thousands of dogs, cats, and critters in need find loving homes each year — and no animal is ever turned away.
+Animal Humane Society helps thousands of dogs, cats, and critters in need find loving homes each year.
 We take in every animal surrendered to us regardless of its health, age, breed, or behavior.
-Last year, more than 95 percent of the animals in our care were placed in homes, reunited with owners, or released to other animal welfare organizations.
+Last year, more than 93% of the animals in our care were placed in homes, reunited with owners, or released to other animal welfare organizations.

 We understand that parting ways with an animal can be especially difficult and we're committed to working with you to ensure the best possible solution for you and your pet.